Biases Against the San Francisco Bay Area & Silicon Valley

 For some people, their bias against the San Francisco Bay Area is rooted in the solidly liberal culture there.
 The Bay Area is the 12th largest metropolitan area in America and home to more than 4.5 million people.
 The former mayor of San Francisco, Art Agnos, called it “the center of progressive liberal ethos.”
-In a country divided by liberalism and conservatism, and the politicization of social media companies, several based in the Bay Area, this region has become a target for conservatives.
+In a polarized country, with politicized of social media companies, including several based in the Bay Area, this region has become a target for conservatives.
 Vice President, Kamala Harris, and the current Speaker of the House, Nancy Pelosi, both have their political base in the Bay Area, which makes San Francisco a national leader among liberals, and a target among conservatives.

-With the rise in controversy surrounding tech and social media companies, for everything from data privacy, to AI, to social media censorship, opinions about these companies become more relevant every day.
-In our recent articles on social media companies and censorship, we discuss the public opinion about the positive and negative effects of social media on America.
-The bottom line is that polarization, occurring nationwide, is playing out over social media to the detriment of the reputation and public opinion of social media companies.
+With the rise in controversy surrounding tech and social media companies, for everything from data privacy, to AI, to social media censorship, opinions about these companies are often the focus in national media outlets.
+In our recent articles on social media companies and censorship, we discuss public opinion about the positive and negative effects of social media in America.
+The bottom line is that polarization is playing out over social media to the detriment of the reputation and public opinion of social media companies.

 We wanted our national survey to explore the reasons why people are biased against technology companies that are based in Silicon Valley.
 We suspected that one source of bias against these tech companies may be the fact that many are located in the San Francisco Bay Area.
 With this in mind, our survey asked respondents how strongly they agree or disagree with the following statement, “I am suspicious of Google, Apple, Facebook and Twitter because they are based in the San Francisco Bay Area.”